couetilc/take-home-interview_Jan-2023_apple/README.md

 We'll put our infrastructure together using Docker, for ease of use and so our interviewers can quickly get it running locally.
 We will need a Rails app, a PostgreSQL database, and Redis instance.
 I'll proxy requests with Nginx.
 I will store commands for project development and maintenance in an executable file "cli" at the root of the repo.

+TODO: test the docker setup
+TODO: initialize the rails application

 ## Future Improvements

 - Widen input range from just zip code to city names.
 Autocomplete user input